affigabmag/Custom-Table-CRUD/readme.txt

 == Upgrade Notice ==

+= 1.5 =
+Security update: Better SQL handling and fixing escaping issues.
+All users should update immediately.

 = 1.4 =
 Major update: added admin dashboard and dynamic shortcode generation.

 == License ==

 This plugin is released under the GPLv2 or later license.